 The long division method is a mathematical technique used to divide large numbers into smaller parts.
 It breaks down the division problem into a series of easier steps.
 Instead of solving everything at once, you solve one digit at a time.
 This method is especially helpful when dividing numbers that don’t go evenly.

 Long division is an important math skill that helps students solve complex division problems.
 It lays the foundation for advanced math concepts like algebra, fractions, and decimals.
 Understanding this method also builds confidence in handling large numbers.
+Mastering the Long division steps helps students break down problems easily and solve them with accuracy.

 1. Divide